apache/accumulo-examples/docs/shard.md

 Accumulo has an iterator called the intersecting iterator which supports querying a term index that is partitioned by document, or "sharded".
 This example shows how to use the intersecting iterator through these four programs:

- * Index.java - Indexes a set of text files into an Accumulo table
+ * [Index.java] - Indexes a set of text files into an Accumulo table
- * Query.java - Finds documents containing a given set of terms.
+ * [Query.java] - Finds documents containing a given set of terms.
- * Reverse.java - Reads the index table and writes a map of documents to terms into another table.
+ * [Reverse.java] - Reads the index table and writes a map of documents to terms into another table.
- * ContinuousQuery.java  Uses the table populated by Reverse.java to select N random terms per document.
+ * [ContinuousQuery.java] - Uses the table populated by Reverse.java to select N random terms per document.
 Then it continuously and randomly queries those terms.

 To run these example programs, create two tables like below.